 New Timbalooloo Space in SOHO!!
 This fall is the soft-opening of our first brick and mortar location in SOHO!
 Email us at email@example.com to be the first to find out about the fall classes starting in October!

 For home classes, parents gather a group of friends for a class that meets weekly at someone’s home.
-Classes are taught by a trained Timbalooloo teacher.
 Instruments come to life and become characters, so children learn to play music by performing the magical act of making their instruments talk!
 We draw on the music of great masters from various cultures, from Herbie Hancock to Mozart, Willie Nelson to Miriam Makeba and Tito Puente.

 Ages 0 – 2: This is a magical age when children are learning to make sense of the spoken language around them, preparing to speak their first word.
 The same learning process is happening with music as they intuitively internalize all the nuances of how music works.
 Classes at this age help internalize rhythms and contrasts through movement and games, awaken awareness of the body and provide the child’s first hands-on experience with a variety of instruments.
 It is also a beautiful opportunity for parent or caregiver to bond with the child in a loving musical way.